 - Remove non-relevant information from your URL like date, author name, and complex URL strings

-If you’re already ranking on the first page, then the best way to obtain the featured snippet is to summarize the answer to the question or search query in a single paragraph, ideally as close to the top of the page as possible.
+If you’re already ranking on the first page, the best way to obtain the featured snippet is to summarize the answer to the question or search query in a single paragraph, ideally as close to the top of the page.
+Here is an example: